automata-network/dcap-sdk/packages/dcap-portal/README.md

 ```

 1. The user generates an Intel DCAP Quote, which they can either:
-  a.
-Sends it directly to the Portal contract, via `verifyAndAttestOnChain()`.
+  (a) Sends it directly to the Portal contract, via `verifyAndAttestOnChain()` or
-  b.
-Performs quote verificationn with zkVM Program executed either via RiscZero or SP1, a SNARK proof and the execution output are then sent to the contract via `verifyAndAttestWithZKProof`
+  (b) Performs quote verificationn with zkVM Program executed either via RiscZero or SP1, a SNARK proof and the execution output are then sent to the contract via `verifyAndAttestWithZKProof`.

-Regardless of which function methods the user invokes, they also must specify the [`Callback`](./src/interfaces/IDcapPortal.sol) parameters.
+  Regardless of which method the user invokes, they must specify the [`Callback`](./src/interfaces/IDcapPortal.sol) parameters.

 2. The Portal forwards either (a) the DCAP quote for full on-chain verification or (b) SNARK proofs and the execution output to the Automata DCAP Attestation contract.
 Upon successful verification, the Attestation Output is returned to the Portal.